-A lack of market research or a misunderstanding of the target market can lead people to start small businesses in areas where the market is already saturated or there just are not enough customers.
+A lack of market research or a misunderstanding of the target market can lead people to start small businesses in areas where the market is already saturated, or there just are not enough customers.
 It goes without saying that a single nursery in a small village is going to do well, but three nurseries in the same small village are likely to struggle when they’re sharing limited children between them.
 Think carefully before you launch.
-Make sure there is a real need for whatever it is you’re providing and make sure that you’re knowledge of the industry is strong.
+Make sure there is a real need for whatever it is you’re providing and make sure that your knowledge of the industry is strong.

 2. Not having a plan

-It is vital that you have a plan in order to guide you as you grow your business.
+It is vital that you have a plan to guide you as you grow your business.
 What is it you want to do?
 Where do you want to go?
 How are you planning to get there?
 You might think you have all of these things worked out in your head, but it is vital that you write this down and address is regularly.
 You need to have clearly defined goals and a cleverly constructed plan about how you’re going to reach your targets.
-Naturally there will be unplanned obstacles along the way and your plan will need to be changed accordingly.
+Naturally, there will be unplanned obstacles along the way, and your plan will need to be changed accordingly.

 3. Waiting too long to hire

 You might think you can handle everything.
 You might think nobody can do it like you can.
 You’re probably wrong.
 Spend some time and hire someone who is just as smart and tenacious as you and let them help you.
 You’ll burn out if you don’t.
 Nobody works to their best ability when they are burnt out.
 You also run the risk of hiring someone on the basis that you just need anyone to give you a hand, and those kinds of recruitment campaigns never work out well.